 This page contains information and guidance to help with running a Mothers' Union branch.

 A risk assessment should be carried out whenever your branch plans an event.
 It will help you to make the event safer for everyone - members and visitors.
-Our MU insurance will only cover your event if you have given details of the event and a copy of the risk assessment to the Diocesan Treasurer, Keith Foulds.
+Our MU insurance will only cover your event if you have given details of the event and a copy of the risk assessment to the Diocesan Treasurer, Amanda Langan.
 Risk assessment form

 This event checklist is a good reminder of all the different things to consider when planning an event.
 Event checklist